nikolai-dimitrov/Cooking-Recipe-App/README.md

 1. Go to project's folder in terminal

--   Go to folder named 'server2' in terminal
+-   Go to folder named 'server' in terminal
 -   Than type the following command

 ```